PrefectHQ/prefect/docs/getting-started/quickstart.md

 ### Step 5: Add a schedule

-We can now begin configuring our deployment as we like - for example, let's add a schedule to our deployment.
+We can now configure our deployment as we like - for example, let's add a schedule to our deployment.
 We could do this in one of two ways:

 - use the Prefect UI to create and attach the schedule
 - specify the schedule in code

-If you can manage it, it is generally best practice to try and keep all of your configuration defined within code, so let's update the script above to specify a schedule:
+It's generally best practice to keep your configuration defined within code, so let's update the script above to specify a schedule:

 ```python
 if __name__ == "__main__":